pavelmc/arduino-arcs/README.md

 - Arduino as the brain (developed for the Arduino Uno R3 as base, but it's adaptable to other boards)
 - LCD 16 columns and 2 lines as display (LiquidCrystal default Arduino lib)
 - Si5351 as VFO, BFO and optionally a XFO for a second conversion radios, any if the breakout board out here will work, we use the [Arduino Si5351 Etherkit library](https://github.com/etherkit/Si5351Arduino)
-- [Push buttons](https://github.com/thomasfredericks/Bounce2/) and a [rotary encoder](https://github.com/mathertel/RotaryEncoder) with push button as HID
+- [Digital push buttons](https://github.com/thomasfredericks/Bounce2/), [analog push buttons](https://github.com/pavelmc/AnaButtons/) and a [rotary encoder](https://github.com/mathertel/RotaryEncoder) with a push button as HID

 You can see a wiring example in the Schematics.jpg file.

+** WARNING ** the circuit has changed with the use of the analog buttons, this will be updated soon.

 ## Features implemented by now ##

 - Usual features of normal commercial transceivers.
     - Two VFO (A/B)
     - RIT with +/- 9.99 Khz
-    - Variable VFO speed (steps: 10hz, 100hz, 2.5khz, 10khz, 100khz)
+    - Variable VFO speed (steps: 10hz, 100hz, 1khz, 10khz, 100khz, 1Mhz)
 - Initially mono-band in 40m.
 - Full user customization of the IF & BFOs and more via configuration menus.
 - Hot tunning of the parameters when in configuration mode for ease the adjust.